pssolanki111/polygon/docs/contrib_and_license.rst

 **If this is your first time contributing to an open source project, Welcome.
 You'd probably want to contribute to something you are confident about**

 Want to discuss anything related to the lib? head over to `Developer Discussions <https://github.com/pssolanki111/polygon/discussions/2>`__.
+You may also use discussions to ask anything related to contributions or library in general.

 Picking up what to work on
 ~~~~~~~~~~~~~~~~~~~~~~~~~~